lyarenei/JellySonic/README.md

 ### Configuration

-Currently, the plugin allows configuration of Subsonic token authentication.
 To configure a user:
 1. Open plugin settings
 2. Select the user you want to configure
-3. Set a password for the authentication
+3. Set a password for authentication

-4. Enable token authentication
+The password has no validation or anything.
+The only requirement is that it should not be the same as the user's Jellyfin password.

-After saving the configuration, do not forget to reconfigure the Subsonic client to use token authentication and change the password to the one you set in the plugin configuration.
+After saving the configuration, the user should be able to authenticate with the password set in the plugin configuration.
+The user can use both token and password method, although the token method is preferred.

 ## Implemented Endpoints